miszalinski/working-with-me/README.md

 ### 1:1s
 - Weekly, 30–45 minutes (but if anything urgent please don't wait let's talk asap)
 - Your agenda > mine
+- We will have a shared document for notes and action items
 - Focused on: how you’re feeling, what you’re learning, what’s blocking you
 - Less on: status updates (I can read those)